shsonavane/simple_streamlit/README.md

 - You have a GitHub account, and you're familiar with using git and .gitignore files.
 - You can build and manage a pip Python environment.
-- You are familiar with environment variables.
+- You are at least familiar with environment variables.

 ## Project Setup